 Johnny told his mother he hated his little brother and was sorry he was born.
 The next moment, a hard slap across the face stunned him.
 Johnny was told never to speak in such a hateful way again.

 Barb, age 12, kicked the winning goal in soccer.
 She got in the car riding high with emotions like excitement, joy, and pride in herself for playing a great game.
-Her mother, instead of matching her enthusiasm with a big proud smile, immediately pointed out the “ugly” red juice stain on her shirt.
-She was devastated.
+Her mother, instead of matching Barb's enthusiasm with a big proud smile, immediately pointed out the “ugly” red juice stain on her daughter's shirt.
+Barb was devastated.

 When our emotions are invalidated, we experience a crushing insult.
 And, it evokes anger and even rage, depending on how young we were when the emotional neglect began plus how often it occurred.